 Upkeep of a Ferrari is surprisingly low cost – oil changes are only a couple of hundred bucks, replacing a clutch or the brakes is less expensive than on a Porsche or Mercedes, and there’s no 4-5 figure annual maintenance – think a few thousand dollars every few years to keep your investment in tip top shape.

 With one of the highest price points of any commercially available automobile, Ferraris are frequently seen as investments as much as they are performance vehicles.
 Driven as weekender or vacation cars, they rarely rack up the mileage or wear and tear that a daily driver will, and this combined with the scarcity of the cars in general makes for an excellent resale value.
+Regardless of how many miles you clock in your Ferrari, you will still want to keep your car maintained to maximize it’s resale value if you do ever decide to part ways with it.
 Used Ferraris that are nearing 30 years old will still sell for north of $50,000 and even gently used newer versions can hover at the six-figure mark.

 While this seems expensive by some standards, consider that a new Ferrari retails for a quarter of a million dollars or more.
 Buying a gently used, low mileage model can save you some serious coin.
 A fully loaded Toyota Sequoia can top $75,000, and a top of the line diesel pickup can be almost $80,000.
 Suddenly that $80,000 used Ferrari 430 seems reasonable by comparison – not to mention the sheer joy of owning one of the finest vehicles ever created.

 For tips on Ferrari ownership and getting the best from your investment, subscribe to The Auto Gallery newsletter.